Home

 ICME: International Congress on Mathematics Education This is a conference that happens every 4 years.
 In 2008, I was part of an NSF/NCTM study group that travelled to Monterrey, Mexico.
 Here is my personal report of what I learned from presenters who came from around the world.
 In 2012, I participated in TSG 24 on Mathematical knowledge for teaching at the secondary level, in Seoul, Korea.
 In 2016, Heather Howell, Geoff Phelps, and I presented our work on MKT at the secondary level to an international topic study group led by Ruhama Even (Weizmann Institute) and Xinrong Yang (Southwest University in Chongqing).
 In 2020, I participated in a discussion group on Roles for Mathematicians in Math Education led by Sol Friedberg (Boston College), Patricio Felmer (Universidad de Chile), Carlos Kenig (University of Chicago).
 JongHae Keum (Korea Institute for Advanced Study). and Jürg Kramer (Humboldt-Universität zu Berlin).

-SIG-MKT/COMET Civil Discourse on Complex Issues Series I am the lead organizer for this new series.
-Our inaugural seminar takes on the topic of tracking, and will feature Thurston Domina, Dorothy Y. White, Brian R. Lawler, and Adrian B. Mims, Sr.
+SIG-MKT/COMET Civil Discourse on Complex Issues.
+I am the lead organizer for this.
+Our inaugural seminar discussed the topic of tracking, and featured Thurston Domina, Dorothy Y. White, Brian R. Lawler, and Adrian B. Mims, Sr. I am taking suggestions for the topics for continuations of this seminar.

 Mathematics Standards, Equity, Policy, and Politics | Jan 2023 | AMS Special Session at the JMM 2023.
 Organizers: Tyler Kloefkorn (co-lead), Yvonne Lai (co-lead), Dave Kung, Blain Patterson.
 This 15-hour session features speakers from TPSE, Algebra Project, and various projects focused on improving conditions for equitable instruction.
 Each block will conclude with a panel discussion focused on finding common ground and articulating future directions.